 It looked like a scene from an old Tom and Jerry.

-And then the Merlot, well it started to flow.
+and then the Merlot, really started to flow.

 Mama finished her drink in four gulps and a sip.

 Her face it turned red, she had air in her belly.

 She hiccupped and burped, and it tasted like jelly.

 She giggled a bit, then she pardoned herself,